-Over the years, I’ve mentioned that I roast my turkey ahead and I’m always asked about the method.
-But I never wrote it down until now!
-The recipe below includes the straightforward method I’ve used for years and includes a few new tricks that I learned when testing this method (including rubbing the pan with butter before reheating).
+The recipe below includes the straightforward method I've used for years to roast my turkey the day before Thanksgiving and includes a few new tricks that I learned when testing this method (including rubbing the pan with butter before reheating).

 All of the credit for this idea goes to my mom.
 She says that her mom roasted turkey this way too.
 They both did most of the holiday meal work early in the week, and relaxed on the holiday.
 My memories of Thanksgiving as a kid are not of my mom running around trying to cook everything.
 Most of my Thanksgiving memories involve us going for walks as a family, playing games, watching movies, and doing the last minute tasks of setting the table and pouring drinks.

 Roasting turkey ahead has always made sense to me, and it’s incredibly easy.
-This is all you need to know.
+Here's how to do it.

 Why Roast Turkey Ahead